T-AntonBozhanov-own/react-and-api/readme.md

-This app allows user to browse amazon products in category 'Electonics' User can select sub categories and change sorting
+This app allows user to browse amazon products in category 'Electonics' using rainforest API User can select sub categories and change sorting order

 Component tree